hermangroup/docs/masternodes/dip3-upgrade.rst

 -------------------------

 We will now create the ProRegTx special transaction to register the masternode on the blockchain.
-This command must be sent from a Dash Core wallet holding a balance, since a standard transaction fee is involved.
+This command must be sent from a Historia Core wallet holding a balance, since a standard transaction fee is involved.
 The command takes the following syntax::